volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 console.log(b.toLowerCase()); // Prints "string"
 ```

-**Important note:** be aware that TypeScript would not check if your assertion is correct, is will think you know better, therefore the following error is likely to happen:
+**Important note:** be aware that TypeScript would not check whether your assertion is correct, and think you know better, therefore the following error is likely to happen:

 ```typescript
 const a: unknown = 1;